VAndrJ/awesome-apple-bugs/README.md

 - [List issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/ListEditButtonOnlyWorksSecondTime/): the edit button only works the second time.
 - [Popover issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/PopoverArrowEdgeNotRespected/): `arrowEdge` value is not respected.
 - [Navigation title](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationTitleQuotationMarksWhitespace/) is displayed in quotation marks `" "` if a whitespace is specified as the title.
+- [Animation stops working](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AnimationIssueInLazyContainers/) in Lazy containers (Stacks, Grids) when navigating to the next screen and returning.

 ### macOS